 What Is Atom Finance?

-Atom Finance is an investing platform that offers a handful of unique investment research tools.
-The platform is designed for stock market investors who want to analyze their existing investment accounts and research new investing opportunities.
-The platform features real-time quotes, access to news and SEC filings, a portfolio analyzer, and other stock market analysis tools.
-Atom Finance claims to bring institutional quality investing resources to the casual retail trader.
+Atom Finance is an investing platform that helps stock market investors analyze their existing brokerage accounts and research new investment opportunities.
+The platform features real-time quotes, access to financial news and SEC filings, a portfolio analyzer, and a handful of other stock market analysis tools.
+The platform’s goal is bring institutional quality investing resources to the casual investor.

-Is it worth your time?
+Is Atom Finance worth your time?
 Keep reading our Atom Finance review to find out.

 Atom Finance Cost